 Welcome to the Valley View Financial Information Page where we provide the community with open and clear information.
 Hot topics, financial news and links and frequently asked questions are here for your review.
-If you have any questions that you would like to submit, please email Laura Sauber or Chad Hill or stop in the office to discuss any of the information below.
+If you have any questions that you would like to submit, please email Laura Sauber or Public Records or stop in the office to discuss any of the information below.

 Additionally, the Treasurer’s office works with the Superintendent and district administration to manage funds to provide the quantity and quality of learning programs expected by the Valley View Local Schools community.